pyrmont/articles.inqk.net/src/_posts/2025-11-20-introducing-jeep.md

 ### Q. If JPM can install bundles, what is the point of Jeep?

-JPM can install legacy bundles (i.e. bundles that use a `project.janet` file) but it cannot install modern bundles (i.e. bundles that use an `info.jdn` file).[^lb]
+JPM can install JPM bundles (i.e. bundles that use a `project.janet` file) but it cannot install Janet bundles (i.e. bundles that use an `info.jdn` file).[^jpmb]

-### Q. Why do I want to use modern bundles?
+### Q. Why do I want to use Janet bundles?

-Legacy bundles continue to work fine and there's no reason you _have_ to change.
-For me, modern bundles are preferable for two reasons:
+JPM bundles continue to work fine and there's no reason you _have_ to change.
+For me, Janet bundles are preferable for two reasons:

-1. Modern bundles aren't tied to a particular tool.
+1. Janet bundles aren't tied to a particular tool.
 Once they're on the file system, Janet can install them.
-Legacy bundles works today but they depend on JPM.
+JPM bundles works today but they depend on JPM.
 JPM itself lacks robust tests and its heavy use of `use` can make it difficult to read.
-2. Modern bundles cleanly separate metadata (listed in a bundle's info file) from management logic (listed in the bundle's bundle script).
+2. Janet bundles cleanly separate metadata (listed in a bundle's info file) from management logic (listed in the bundle's bundle script).
 This makes it easier for other tools to extract information from your bundle without needing to run any code.
 In addition, since the management logic is in your bundle script and Janet, you're not tied to one particular bundle manager (even Jeep!).

-### Q. Can I use Jeep to install legacy bundles?
+### Q. Can I use Jeep to install JPM bundles?

 No. I realise this might reasonably be a deal breaker for many people.
-If you are installing a modern bundle but it depends on a legacy bundle, Jeep cannot install it. janet-pm (discussed below) does not have this limitation.
+If you are installing a Janet bundle but it depends on a JPM bundle, Jeep cannot install it. janet-pm (discussed below) does not have this limitation.

 ### Q. Are there any alternatives?

-Apart from JPM, the only other alternative at the time of writing is janet-pm. janet-pm is part of the [Spork][] library, the official contrib library (and one that many people install). janet-pm makes a best effort to install legacy bundles and so can be a good solution for someone who wants one tool to support both legacy and modern bundles.
+Apart from JPM, the only other alternative at the time of writing is janet-pm. janet-pm is part of the [Spork][] library, the official contrib library (and one that many people install). janet-pm makes a best effort to install JPM bundles and so can be a good solution for someone who wants one tool to support both JPM and Janet bundles.

 [Spork]: https://github.com/janet-lang/spork "Visit the GitHub repository for the Spork project."